jcorporation/myMPDos/README.md

 The initial configuration is done through a simple bootstrap file, that has sane default values preconfigured.
 Setting up myMPDos takes only a few minutes.
 Experts can use the advanced bootstrap file to customize the installation further.

-WARNING: myMPDOS is currently in an early development stage.
-If it evolves I will add prebuild images.

 ## Features

 - Based on latest Alpine Linux